codewithvishal41/Hospital-Management-System-PHP/README.md

 This project is developed for demo purpose and it's not supposed to be used in real application.

 ## Feedback
 Any suggestion and feedback is welcome.
-You can main me on codewithvishal41@gmail.com
+You can mail me on codewithvishal41@gmail.com